SanthoshS-coding/Builder-page/README.md

 ### Dependencies

-* Just need a working browser
+* Any modern web browser(e.g. google chrome, Firefox, Brave, Opera, etc.)
+* A code editor(e.g. VS code) if you wish to modify the code.

 ### Installing

-* you need the html and css to be in same folder for editing your own program.
+* Clone the repository or download the zip file to your local machine for editing it and making it your own.
+Ensure both html and CSS files are in same folder so that the styles and links work properly.
-* If you want to visit, you can can open the website and view.
+* If you want to visit, you can can open the website demo and view my details or how the overall design is yourself.

 ## Executing program

 ### How to run the program

-* just open the website, and look at my page.
+* Open the demo link on the web browser: https://builderpages.netlify.app/
-* You can use the code files free of cost(MIT license)
+* You can use the code files for editing free of cost(MIT license)

 ## Help

-If the website is down i will try to keep it active.
+* Make sure your CSS is located in same folder as HTML for editing otherwise the styyle will not load
+* If the demo link is unreachable(which is very rare) feel free to open an issue in this repository.

 ## License